This article is part of Managing bug report in issue tracker series.

 New API key was created

 Once API key was created - select it and copy to buffer.
-You will need to enter it into EurekaLog configuration later.
+You will need to enter it into EurekaLog settings later.

 You may create additional token keys.